Rush Royale: Gameplay

-The playing field is a 3 × 5 grid where the player can position their units by using "mana," a special resource that is accumulated during battle after killing monsters.
-Because the battlefield size is limited, the player can merge duplicate units into another random unit in their deck.
+Players position units on a 3×5 grid using "mana", a resource accumulated by killing monsters.
+Because the battlefield is limited, players can merge duplicate units into a new, random unit from their deck.

-Games consists of "monster waves," during which monsters emerge from a portal on the player's side of the battlefield and move toward the castle gates.
-When the player kills monsters in PvP battles, they are transferred to the opponent's side of the battlefield.
-At the end of every wave, all the remaining monsters left on the battlefield are destroyed and a boss appears.
+Matches consist of "monster waves", during which monsters emerge from a portal and move toward the player's castle gates.
+In PvP battles, killed monsters are transferred to the opponent's side.
+At the end of each wave, remaining monsters are destroyed, and a boss appears.